stellal5059/github-tutorial/README.md

     * Helps to see the last file that was committed
         * Red =last commit was edited
         * Green =Staged and ready to commit
+**`git add --all`**
+    * Puts everything in current repository onto the stage to be ready to committed **`git commit -m`**
+    * -m :allows you to attach a message to the snapshot
+    * Allows you to take snapshot of your code to get ready to be pushed up to the cloud